ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 ``ugrid``           Automatic UGRIDization of        ``True``
                     the input data
 ``var_type``        Variable type of the             No default (needs to be specified
-                    variable in the raw input        in extra facets or recipe if file                             default DRS is used) ``zg_file``         Absolute or relative (to         If possible, use geometric height ``auxiliary_data_dir``) path to  at full levels provided by the raw
+                    variable in the raw input        as extra facets or in recipe if file                             default DRS is used) ``zg_file``         Absolute or relative (to         If possible, use geometric height ``auxiliary_data_dir``) path to  at full levels provided by the raw